 Company A sells a 10kWp solar system at $20,000*, Company B sells a 13 kWp solar system at $22,000*

 Company A's cost per watt-peak = $20,000 / 10,000 Watt-peak = $2 per Watt-peak

 Company B's cost per watt-peak = $22,000 / 13,000 Watt-peak = $1.69 per Watt-peak

 You will see that although the total cost for Company A is cheaper, the cost per watt-peak of Company B is more attractive and you will generate much more energy for at least 25 years.
-(A 3 kWp difference can cost you as much as 96,000 kWh across 25 years!
-And this is the equivalent of powering 320 4-room HDB apartments in a month!
-Taking the current Q2 2020 SP Tariff as the basis of our calculation, 96,000kWh is equivalent to almost SGD 22,100!
+Take note that a 3 kWp difference can cost you as much as 96,000 kWh across 25 years!
+That is the equivalent of powering 320 four-room HDB flats for a month!
+Taking the current Q2 2021 SP Tariff as the basis of our calculation, 96,000kWh is equivalent to almost SGD 23,165!

-I am sure you must be wondering how long it would take for your solar system to pay for itself.
-The truth is, no one will be able to give you an exact figure on this because no one knows the exact energy consumption figures for your house and the tariffs of the future.
-Energy Consumption patterns, consumption and export tariffs greatly affect the payback period.
+You might be wondering how long it would take for your solar PV system to pay for itself.
+The truth is, that will depend on the exact figures of energy consumption for your house and the tariffs that are set in the future.
+Energy consumption patterns, consumption and export tariffs greatly affect the payback period.

 There are many variables which come into play such as the following:

-• Energy consumption between day and night; it ranges from 20%-60% in the day, and 40%-80% in the evening, pending on the household consumption pattern
+• Energy consumption between day and night can range from 20%-60% in the day, and 40%-80% in the evening, depending on the household consumption pattern.

 • Consumption Rate/Tariff ($/kWh)